Asphalt roll roofing

 Asphalt roll roofing or membrane is a roofing material commonly used for buildings that feature a low sloped roof pitch in North America.
 The material is based on the same materials used in asphalt shingles; an organic felt or fiberglass mat, saturated with asphalt, and faced with granular stone aggregate.
-The installation process, known as Torch On Roofing, is often used on commercial properties in North America.

 Overview

 Roll roofing is usually restricted to a lightweight mat compared to shingles, as it must be rolled for shipment.
 Rolls are typically 36 in by 33 ft in size.
 Due to its light weight compared to shingles, roll roofing is regarded as an inexpensive, temporary material.
 Its broad width makes it vulnerable to temperature-induced shrinkage and tearing as it expands and contracts.

 Other names for this material are "asphalt prepared roofing, asphaltic felt, cold-process roofing, prepared roofing, rolled roofing, rolled strip roofing, roofing felt, sanded bituminous felt, saturated felt, self-finished roofing felt."

 Roll roofing is normally applied parallel to the eaves from the bottom of the roof upwards, lapping each new roll in the same manner as shingles.
 Its use is restricted to roofs with a pitch of less than 2:12.
 To avoid penetrating the exposed membrane with nails, adhesive or "lap cement" must be used at the bottom edge to keep it from being lifted by the wind.
 The upper edge of the roll is nailed and covered by the next roll.

 Historical Development: The asphalt-prepared roofing industry had its beginning in Sweden more than a century ago, when roof boards were covered with paper treated with wood tar.
 Later, in Germany, paper was coated with varnish, surfaced with finely ground mineral matter, and used as a roofing material.
 In the United States, asphalt was used to waterproof duck fabric in the early part of the nineteenth century.
 The first recorded use of melted asphalt for impregnating duck fabric in this country was in 1844.
 About this time roofs composed of sheets of sheathing paper treated with pine tar and pine pitch, and surfaced with fine sand, were being laid.
 Coal tar and coal- tar pitch were later substituted for the pine tar.
 These were the forerunners of the present asphalt and coal-tar-pitch built-up roofs.
 It is not known definitely when felt was first substituted for sheathing paper or when asphalt was first used as the impregnating agent, but it is known that the first asphalt-prepared roofing, that is, roofing manufactured ready to apply, was marketed in 1893.
 The first roofing was not surfaced.